We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Before investing in a new mattress, try rotating or flipping your current mattress.
 To test out how a firmer mattress may feel before purchasing one, you can put your mattress on the floor for a night or put a piece of plywood under the mattress while it’s in the bed frame.

-Studies have shown that some people with autoimmune conditions, such as rheumatoid arthritis and lupus, experience flares when they’re exposed to household chemicals.
-Mattresses can give off a strong chemical odor and may contain several toxic ingredients including:
+Mattresses can give off a strong chemical odor (called off-gassing) and may contain several toxic ingredients including:

 - plastics, foam, and synthetic latex, which are usually made with potentially harmful petroleum-based chemicals

 Since those materials may exacerbate pain, many people with chronic illnesses prefer to sleep on a nontoxic mattress.